Skills System Implementation

 Team consultations

 The first step to doing an implementation is to create a Leadership Team.
 The Leadership Team plans and manages the implementation process.
-Team consultations with the Skills System author/developer, Julie F. Brown, Ph.D., support the program to integrate and use the Skills System training resources.
+If necessary, programs can do a team consultation with the Skills System author/developer, Julie F. Brown, Ph.D. or Corey Gifford, PsyD, to support them to integrate and use the Skills System training resources.

-Julie is available to meet with programs monthly/bi-monthly for 1-hour team consultations to support the implementation process.
-The rate is $300 per hour.
+The rate for team consultations is $300 per hour.
 Email [email protected] to schedule a consultation.
-Leadership Team Consultation are required for large implementations.

 Training staff to be skills coaches using the E-Learning